chnm/crdh/_essays/v05-01-visualizing-change-in-law-dissertations.md

 ### Conclusion

-The charts presented in this article employed a novel visualization technique to examine whether linguistic, methodological, and thematic shifts in the titles of catalogued early modern legal dissertations were specific to certain age cohorts or whether they were adopted across generations.
+The charts presented in this article employed a series of Lexis diagrams to examine whether linguistic, methodological, and thematic shifts in the titles of catalogued early modern legal dissertations were specific to certain age cohorts or whether they were adopted across generations.